General Terms and Conditions with Customer Information

 8.5 The value of the goods must be at least equal to the amount of the promotional voucher.
 Any remaining credit will not be refunded by the seller.

-8.6 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the Seller may be chosen to settle the difference.
+8.6 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be chosen to settle the difference.

 8.7 The credit balance of a promotional voucher is neither paid out in cash nor does it earn interest.